-- Undetected Leaks: One of the top to-dos before scheduling a home inspection is to check your home for any plumbing leaks.
+One of the top to-dos before scheduling a home inspection is to check your home for any plumbing leaks.
 Leaks can go undetected for long periods of time because most homeowners are unaware of or ignore small leaks until they lead to bigger problems.
 Leaks can cause serious damage to a home overtime and can lead to health concerns with the possible growth of mold and mildew.
 Some home inspectors use thermal imaging to discover hidden leaks so any leaks are best to be resolved before a home inspection takes place.

-- Dripping Faucets and Leaking Toilets: Home inspectors inspect all interior water supply and distribution systems which includes any dripping faucets and leaking toilets.
+Home inspectors inspect all interior water supply and distribution systems which includes any dripping faucets and leaking toilets.
 These issues are usually a very easy fix and can be quickly resolved before a home inspection takes place.

-- Clogged and Blocked Drains: Clogged and blocked drains are plumbing issues that can lead to a negative result on a home inspection.
+Clogged and blocked drains are plumbing issues that can lead to a negative result on a home inspection.
 Although these issues can have negative consequences on a home’s plumbing system, they are often an easy fix.
 Hiring a licensed plumber to assess and correct the problem is highly recommended.

-- Replace Old Water Heater: According to the U.S. Department of Energy, the water heater is the second largest (heating/air conditioning is the first) expense in a home.
+According to the U.S. Department of Energy, the water heater is the second largest (heating/air conditioning is the first) expense in a home.
 Faulty parts, sediment build up, or a bad winter storm can wreak havoc on a home’s water heater.
 Overtime, these aspects cause a water heater to utilize more energy and lose efficiency over time.
 While a home’s water heater should be flushed out regularly to avoid build up and prevent damage, a potential buyer would be more drawn to a home where an older water heater has been replaced and upgraded.
 The efficiency of home appliances is constantly improving and should be replaced with a newer “Energy Star” rating model every 10 years.

-- Exterior Plumbing Issues: In addition to the plumbing inside the house, a home inspector will check the plumbing on the outside of the property.
+In addition to the plumbing inside the house, a home inspector will check the plumbing on the outside of the property.
 This includes any pipes where water is transported from the city to the home and any sewage removal pipes.
 In addition, a home inspector will check the home’s water meter to ensure that it is working properly.
 A homeowner may be unaware of exterior plumbing issues that lead to spending too much on a water bill each month.